 The Board voted to approve the Contract Ratification at their May 1 mtg.
-Retroactive raises will be paid in a separate check on July 5 according to Joe Rossi’s May 22 email.
-This contradicted earlier information from the Superintendent’s office but it is permissible.
-Please do not call Payroll and ask when or how much your retro is.
-We provided that information below.
-If you need help, please contact your Building Rep, a member of the Negotiations Committee, or an Officer of the Association.
+Retroactive raises were paid in a separate check on July 5.
 Retroactive step movement will also transpire this summer so that you are credited with your correct step in the new work year.
 (Example: You were on step 13 in 2017-18 and frozen at that step in 2018-19.
-You are retroactively moved to step 14 for 2018-19 and paid that salary amount as retroactive pay on July 5.
+You will be retroactively moved to step 14 for 2018-19 and were paid that salary amount as retroactive pay on July 5.
 You will be moved to step 15 for 2019-20.)

 Contract Ratification Results by School and Total: 2019 Ratification Vote